Skip to content

 Presented by Battersea Arts Centre

-An ambitious new show exploring multi-generational pregnancy stories and untold family histories, ultimately asking: how well can you ever really know your family?
+An ambitious new show exploring multi-generational pregnancy stories and untold family histories.

-Trans performance artist, Krishna Istha, and their mother, Geetha Menon, confront pregnancy, loss, gender and the weight of inherited memories in this cinematic Bollywood inspired epic family saga.
+Love triangles.
+Missing people.
+A pregnant son.
+In Second Trimester, trans performance artist Krishna Istha and his mother, Geetha Shankar, confront pregnancy, loss, gender, and the weight of inherited memories in this cinematic, Bollywood-inspired epic family saga.

 Member Discount Applies